eons-dev/eons.lib/README.md

 ## Kind

+(totally unrelated to the [Kind Proof Language](https://github.com/HigherOrderCO/Kind); we just wanted a short synonym to "type" that didn't collide with Python's reserved keywords)

 Eons provides an easy plug-and-play style of development by melding the myriad Python packages we all love with our own custom syntax.
 We aim to provide you with something that is familiar when you want it to be, and powerful when you need it to be.

 The most condensed form of our syntax is as follows: